tylerwillis/super-tortoise/content/pages/posts/read-stoicism.md

 The challenge in Stoic philosophy isn’t in trying to understand the ideas behind the books; it’s in actually applying Stoic principles consistently to your daily life.

-You won’t get there over night, I think of Stoicism as a practice—something that you improve in over time.
+You won’t get there overnight, I think of Stoicism as a practice—something that you improve in over time.

 —